To explain what the Law of Polarity is, and how it can increase attraction, I’m going to use an example.

 If you don’t know the evil, you can’t appreciate the good; similarly, if you never experience disconnection, you won’t be able to appreciate attraction.

-The Law of Polarity is one of the key ingredients to successful relationships, as the strongest chemistry exists when one person in a couple holds masculine energy while the other one holds feminine energy.
-It’s “opposites attract” in action.
+The Law of Polarity is one of the key ingredients to successful relationships, as the strongest chemistry exists when one person in a couple has a strong masculine energy while the other one holds feminine energy.

 The Law of Polarity and Gender

-We all have a combination of both feminine and masculine energies, but we tend to be more aligned to one over the other and to attract those who hold the opposite one.
+We all have a combination of both feminine and masculine energy, but we tend to be more aligned to one over the other and to attract those who hold the opposite one.

 How It Works